dcos/dcos-docs/1.10/installing/custom/configuration/configuration-parameters.md

 For more information, see the [security documentation](https://docs.mesosphere.com/1.10/security/).

 ### custom_checks
 Specifies custom installation checks that are added to the default check configuration process.
-The configuration is used by the [DC/OS Diagnostics component](/docs/1.10/overview/architecture/components/#dcos-diagnostics) to perform pre and post-flight installation checks.
-These custom checks are run alongside the default pre and post-flight checks during installation.
+The configuration is used by the [DC/OS Diagnostics component](/docs/1.10/overview/architecture/components/#dcos-diagnostics) to perform installation and upgrade checks.
+These custom checks are run alongside the default pre and post-flight checks during installation and upgrade.

 - `cluster_checks` - This group of parameters specifies the health checks across the DC/OS cluster.